 Thank you for your time,

 DeKalb, IL 60115

-While we have several options available to us, Responsive Roofing typically uses a .044 siding by Exterior Portfolio.
+While we have several options available to us, Responsive Roofing typically uses a .044 siding by Mastic.

 Our crews are extremely efficient and will have your home looking like new in no time!
-Whether you require just siding or fascia & soffit also, most jobs are completed the same day.
+Whether you require just siding, fascia & soffit, window wraps, or a combination of all three, most jobs are completed the same day.